cchanda123/UserCommitsCompass/README.md

 The java.json helps in JSON parsing.

-The program accepts 3 inputs
+The program accepts the following three inputs via scanner:
-1. User Name (Git)
+1. The GitHub User Name of user.
 2. Password (Put in the Authentication token)
 3. CSV file storage location